fpacenza/NetworkAndSecurity/GNS3 Laboratory Configuration/README.md

    - Replace the current configuration with the ones copied before
    - Click on SaveSwitch Configuration

-### Import Cisco 3745 image as template in GNS3
+### Import Cisco 3745 image as a template in GNS3
-The Cisco C3745 image will be used as switch
+The Cisco C3745 image will be used as a switch
-- Click on FILE -> New template
+- Click on **FILE -> New template**
 - Select *Install an appliance from the GNS3 server (recommended)* then click on next
 - Type *Cisco 3745* into filter search bar
 - Select Cisco 3745 Dynamips under the Routers tab and click on install
-- Select install the appliance on your local computer then click on next
+- Select **Install the appliance on your local computer** then click on the next
-- Check allow custom files checkbox
+- Check **allow custom files** checkbox
   - If a popup appears, click on yes
-- Click on C3745-adventerprisek9-...-124-25d... voice
+- Click on **C3745-adventerprisek9-...-124-25d...**
-- Click on import (bottom left corner)
+- Click on **import** (bottom left corner)
-- Select the previously downloaded image of Cisco 3745 and press yes
+- Select the previously downloaded image of the Cisco 3745 and press yes
-- Click (again) on C3745-adventerprisek9-...-124-25d... voice and press next
+- Click (again) on C3745-adventerprisek9-...-124-25d... and press next
 - Well Done!

 ### Use the Cisco 3745 appliance on our topology
-- Drag and drop Cisco 3745 device into GNS3 hierarchy
+- Drag and drop the Cisco 3745 device into the GNS3 hierarchy
-- Double click on the imported router
+- Double-click on the imported router
 - Go to the Slots tab
   - Remove all adapters from **WIC**
   - Remove the adapter on slot 3
   - Replace adapter on slot 2 with **NM-16ESW**
-- Link **FastEthernet0/1** interface of *Cisco 7200* to **FastEthernet1/15** interface of **Cisco 3745**
+- Link **FastEthernet0/1** interface of *Cisco 7200* to **FastEthernet1/15** interface of *Cisco 3745*
-  - **DO NOT USE INTERFACES FASTETHERNET 0/+.** These interfaces are configured for routing.
-For our purposes we will use interfaces FASTETHERNET 1/* which have been configured for switching
+  - **DO NOT USE INTERFACES FastEthernet0/*.** These interfaces are configured for routing.
+For our purposes, we will use interfaces **FastEthernet 1/*** which have been configured for switching
 - Configure the router/switch using a configuration file (router/switch appliance must be stopped)
-  - Download **Cisco 3745** configuration from course website and open it
+  - Download the **Cisco 3745** configuration from the course website and open it
     - Be careful: File name must be **c3745_startup-config.cfg**
   - Copy its content
   - Right-click on the router imported in GNS3